google/business_intelligence_group/solutions/causal-impact/README.md

 ### What you can do with CausalImpact with experiment design

 -   Experimental Design
-    -   load time series data from spreadsheet or csv file
+    -   load time series data from google spreadsheet or csv file
     -   classify time series data so that parallel trend assumptions can be made
     -   simulate the conditions required for verification
 -   CausalImpact Analysis
-    -   load time series data from spreadsheet or csv file
+    -   load time series data from google spreadsheet or csv file
     -   CausalImpact Analysis

 ### Motivation to develop and open the source code